Kellerman81/go_media_downloader/README.md

 - Look into [Wiki](https://github.com/Kellerman81/go_media_downloader/wiki)
 - config: Movies FR and EN as Groups with the same or different feeds - Folders have to be different for the group (don't mix for example english and French Movies) - Use Different Qualities for each group! in the qualities are the Downloader/Indexer Definitions thats why - also please let the downloader place them in different directories otherwise they might mix
 - exceptions: if a movie/show is in multiple lists i try to exclude them from the others (can be done in the config) so that i have the movie/show only in the list with the highest quality - if a movie/show is in 2 lists with different qualities the release would be constantly redownloaded
+- if you want more help start a discussion - the system is running stable for some time now

+## Bugs

+- Currently it may happen that new series won't be searched - use /api/series/search/id/123 endpoint in that case once  after that it will update
+- currently movies/series in different languages need to be in diffent root folders - ex. /share/Movies_EN and ..Movies_FR